1.6 Evidence-based youth policy

 Of special importance is the NGO People in Need and its Programme 'One World in Schools' which has been carrying out a survey among Czech high school students regularly every three years since 2009.
 Comparability of the results allows for development to be easily seen.
 Due to its long-term engagement, the data are often used by the state or other public Authorities.
 The surveys are mostly focused on upper-secondary pupils and students.

-There is no specific annual budget allocation for research in the Youth field nor Youth Policy.
+There is no specific annual budget allocation for research in the Youth field.
 The Youth department can within its scope support semi-budgetary organizations or NGOs within the State subsidy programmes for Youth work.
-The ministries can acquire researches when ask through the system of sectorial research needs.
+The ministries can acquire research when ask through the system of sectorial research needs in cooperation with the Technologic Agency of the Czech Republic.
+As of February 2022 16 research needs are identified to be proceeded within this scheme with the impact on youth and related policies research, however, there is no direct topic for youth policy and youth work field.